obany/iota2.js/README.md

 * Data - Storing and retrieving data on the tangle.
 * Browser - Demonstrates direct inclusion and use of the library in an html page.
 * Peers - Demonstrates peer management.
+* Mqtt - Using mqtt to read streaming messages.

 ## Notes